Morning Routine

 Workout

-I do Calisthenics three times a week.
+I do Calisthenics three times.
 I start with a warm-up, followed by a full-body workout, including pulling, pushing, core, and leg bodyweight exercises.
 In the end, I do skill work like working with rings or practicing handstands.
-The workout lasts between 30 and 45 minutes.
-Twice a week, I run instead for 15-30 minutes.
+The workout lasts between 20 and 45 minutes.
+Once or twice a week, I run instead for 30-45 minutes.

 Bathroom & Clothes